hackebrot/cookiedozer/README.rst

 Cookiedozer
 ===========

+**Please note that this project is no longer actively maintained.** 🚧

 Feature-rich `Cookiecutter`_ template for Python `Kivy`_ apps that greatly simplifies the deployment to Android devices using `Buildozer`_.

 For a minimal `Kivy`_ app template please check out `cookiecutter-kivy`_.